NotNotWrongUsually/PSApi/README.md

     Command:    Get-Process -Name "notepad" -FileVersionInfo
         URL:    http://myhostname/PSApi/Get-Process?name=notepad&FileVersionInfo=

 Please note that parameters will always be strings when they arrive at your function.
 In most cases PowerShell's type coercion will make sure things are fine.
-Ambiguity can occur in certain cases, usually involving constructors for .NET objects (consider supplying the parameters "100", "100" to a class that has overloads for both `<string>`, `<int>` and `<string>`, `<string>`.
-If you run into bugs with this make sure you type your parameters correctly in your function and you should be fine.
+Ambiguity can occur in certain cases, usually involving constructors for .NET objects (consider supplying the parameters "100", "100" to a class that has overloads for both `<string>`, `<int>` and `<string>`, `<string>`).
+If you run into bugs with this make sure you specify type for the parameters in your function and you should be fine.

+When a function has been published, changes to it in your local shell will not propagate to the published one, since it is running in a separate runspace.
+Either unpublish/republish the function, or run `Publish-Command` for it again, including the `-Force` switch (this is essentially the same us unpublish/republish).

 ## Running without Administrator/Root
 On Windows Administrator rights are needed to create an http listener.
 On Linux superuser rights are nedded to listen to anything below port 1024.